 Past Articles

-Being the Best School Dad
+Being a Proactive School Dad

 What about those kids you have in college?
 Yes, they are young adults and 18 or older, but that does not mean you stop being engaged.
 Your adult children may not need you to tell them to do their homework, what time to go to bed or meet with their professors on their progress, but you DO NEED TO BE ENGAGED!
-Being engaged does not mean you are a helicopter parent.
-Find that balance.

-Dad’s Homework:
+Dad’s Homework

 -